larskii12/mobile-computing/README.md

 - This class is used to display the user's account information.
 It is also used to update the user's account information, login and delete account.

 FilterAdjustmentActivity
-- For the serach page, this class is used to display the filter adjustment activity.
-It is also used to update the filter settings.
+- This class is used to display the filter adjustment activity.
+It is also used to update the filters for the results to be shown.

-FocusModeMainActivity
-- This class is used to display the focus mode main activity.
-It is also used to start the focus mode timer activity.

 FocusModeSettingsActivity
 - This class is used to display the focus mode settings activity.
-It is also used to update the focus mode settings.
+It is also used to update the focus mode settings (durations and if pomodoro sequence is enabled).

 FocusModeTimerActivity
 - This class is used to display the focus mode timer activity.

 HomeActivity
 - This class is used to display the home page.
 It shows the nearby study spaces and the user's favourite study spaces.